 Yes.
 If an individual sends hits from two separate devices within your virtual report suite’s visit timeout (30 minutes by default), they are stitched into the same visit.

 Both of these identifiers are calculated by Adobe at the time the report is run, also known as Report-time processing.
 The nature of Report-time processing means that it is not compatible with Data Warehouse, data feeds, or other export features that Adobe offers.

-CDA pulls eVar dimension items before they are optimized for reporting.
+CDA pulls the identifier variable dimension items before they are optimized for reporting.
 You do not need to worry about unique limits for the purposes of CDA.
-However, if you tried using that prop/eVar in a Workspace project, you can still see the (Low-traffic) dimension item.
+However, if you tried using that prop or eVar in a Workspace project, you can still see the (Low-traffic) dimension item.

-Multiple report suites may be enabled, however each additional report suite will increase the overall provisioning time if multiple report suites are requested at once.
+Effective May 1, 2022, any new implementation of CDA will be limited to a maximum of three report suite IDs (RSIDs) per customer.
 CDA does not merge report suites.
-Each report suite enabled for CDA needs to be cross-device in nature (containing data from multiple surfaces such as desktop web, mobile web, mobile app, etc.)
+Each report suite enabled for CDA needs to be cross-device in nature (containing data from multiple surfaces such as desktop web, mobile web, mobile app, etc.).

-No. For the same org, only one region can have CDA enabled.
+No. For the same organization ID, only one region can have CDA enabled.

 The advantage of the 7-day replay lookback window is that CDA is able to go back further in time to try to associate previously anonymous events with some person who later logged in within those 7 days.
 The disadvantages of the 7-day lookback window are 1) replay only runs once per week, and 2) the most recent 7 days are subject to change.